memfault/interrupt/_posts/2021-10-12-september-2021-roundup.md

 ## Articles & Learning

+- [Troubleshooting at Sea - Debugging Remote Arm Cortex-M Devices without Physical Access](https://devsummit.arm.com/en/tech-hub/144) by Alvaro Prieto<br>
+ARM DevSummit is happening Oct 19th - 21st, and one of Memfault's customers, Sofar Ocean, talks about how they debug devices without physical access in the middle of the Pacific Ocean.
+Low power, bandwidth constrained, and no access for months.

 - [TDD in C with Ceedling and WSL2 | Sticky Bits](https://blog.feabhas.com/2021/10/tdd-in-c-with-ceedling-and-wsl2-performance-issues/) by Niall Cooling<br>
 Niall talks about how having your project in the Windows filesystem but compiling in Window's WSL environment can cause build times to be slow.
 He suggests a clever "hack" where you push/pull from Windows to WSL and vice versa to help speed things up.